History of coins in Italy: Antiquity

-Despite the fact that the first Italian coinage systems were used in the Magna Graecia and Etruscan civilization, the Romans introduced a widespread currency throughout Italy.
-Unlike most modern coins, Roman coins had intrinsic value.
 While they contained precious metals, the value of a coin was higher than its precious metal content, so they were not bullion.
 Estimates of their value range from 1.6 to 2.85 times their metal content, thought to equal the purchasing power of 10 modern British Pound Sterling (US$15) at the beginning of the Roman Empire to around 18 Pound Sterling (US$29) by its end (comparing bread, wine and meat prices) and, over the same period, around one to three days' pay for a Legionnaire.